 The choir and orchestra neared the end of the hymn’s final chorus.
 The Pastor motioned with a nod for Curtis to follow him.
 The old man rose from his throne, extending his six-foot, three-inch frame.
 He had always been as stout as the mighty oak in front of the church.
 Only his thinning silver hair and bushy eyebrows betrayed his advancing age, for the smooth skin of his face and his physique were more youthful than one might expect for a man well past retirement age.
 He stepped over to his place at the center of the brightly lighted platform.
 The slight limp of his left leg was almost imperceptible.

 The Pastor relished the moment, even though it was a rehearsal.
 Standing there, listening to the last stanza of the hymn, he basked in the television lights and prayed silently that the Lord would look upon him and his ministry with favor for work well done.

 The choir refrained from singing as the orchestra softly repeated the chorus.
 This served as background music to maintain the solemn mood through the closing solicitation for donations.

 The Pastor’s silvery hair and bushy eyebrows were shiny in the bright lights and his penetrating, steel-blue eyes glistened.
-He cast a stage smile at the center aisle where a television camera had been placed as a prop for rehearsal.
+He cast a stage smile at the empty pews.

 Speaking over the muted music, he said to an imaginary television audience: “It’s been a blessing for all of us to have you join us in celebrating our twenty-fifth anniversary on television.
 I want to thank you for your continued prayers and financial support of this ministry.
 With your help, we will continue to reach hundreds of thousands of souls with the saving gospel of Jesus Christ.
 Remember: You cannot out-give God!”